dwar42vo/basic-scanlator/README.md

 Once you have registered:

-Go to Account -> Account and under Authentication Key for DeepL API copy & paste your API key to the script.
+    Go to Account -> Account and under Authentication Key for DeepL API, copy & paste your API key to the script.

 # Features